Nalini-24/steganography_usingimage/README.md

 ## File Structure

-│── steganography.py     # Main script for encoding and decoding
+│── steganography.py
-│── README.md            # Project documentation
+│── README.md
-│── input_image.png      # Example input image
+│── input_image.png
-│── stego_image.png      # Output image with hidden message
+│── stego_image.png

 ## How It Works
 1. The message is encrypted using *AES encryption* (Fernet).